J-Yash/user-blog/README.md

 Required Software Components:
-    -->Install Google App Engine SDK for Python and aadd it to PATH variable -->Python 2.7
+    -->Install Google App Engine SDK for Python and add it to PATH variable -->Python 2.7

 How to run: